How 5 Brands Grew Their Customer Lifetime Value 2X in Less Than 1 Year with Loyalty Programs

 Here’s what Trevor had to say about it:

 “There were a handful of customers that religiously used their points as they accrued them (mostly at the $10-20 reward mark), but this year we also turned on the email feature to remind customers that they had points to spend 14 days after earning enough to redeem.

 It has been my personal impression that, since setting it up, we’ve had a marked uptick in returning customers using redeemed rewards and having those orders come through at a more regular and even pace (vs a tendency to have “hot” days where stacks of orders come in, generally on Fridays/paydays).”

 Each of these customer loyalty strategies builds customer lifetime value for The Cloud Alchemist.
 This is especially important in a crowded industry, where customers have a plethora of choices when it comes to where to purchase.

-Be sure to give your customers a feeling of personalization so that when they buy again, they buy from you.
+Be sure to give your customers a feeling of personalisation so that when they buy again, they buy from you.

-2. How to Earn LTV Utilizing a Quality at Quantity Strategy
+2. How to Earn LTV Utilising a Quality at Quantity Strategy

 Super Hair Pieces is a direct-to-consumer hair piece store.
-Providing a wide assortment of styles, sizes, and colors, they have one of the largest inventories of hair pieces available online.
+Providing a wide assortment of styles, sizes, and colours, they have one of the largest inventories of hair pieces available online.

 When I spoke with George Li about how they attracted a loyal following of repeat customers, it immediately became clear that their strategy is all about the product.